-How the vaccine rollout has progressed as Biden nears his 100th day
+How the vaccine rollout progressed during Biden’s first 100 days

 The FDA asks states to temporarily halt use

-of the Johnson & Johnson vaccine due to
+of the Johnson & Johnson vaccine because of

 extraordinarily rare blood clots.
 The Biden